 - Members can articulate and validate where they add value

-- An impact measurement is conducted in the establishment phase with articulated goals for the shift in measurement
+- Impact measurement is conducted in the establishment phase with articulated goals for the shift in measurement

-- Annual impact assessment measures the organisational result to the goals
+- Annual impact assessment measures the organisational result compared to the goals

 - Re-evaluation of goals is in line with the organisational needs